dresio12/url_links/README.md

-# Follow the links below to access different projects I have completed
+# Follow the links below to access different projects I have completed.
+# An additional file of a project outline for improving pitch command modeling is located above.

 # Statcast style pitch maps
 https://derkrez.shinyapps.io/pitch_visualizer/